-New York dining mores have experienced a seismic paradigm shift in the past decade, toppling Old World restaurant titans and making conquering heroes of chefs that champion accessible food served in casual environments.
-But Le Bernardin—the city’s original temple of haute French seafood—survived the shake-up unscathed.
-Siblings Gilbert and Maguy Le Coze brought their Parisian eatery to Gotham in 1986, and the restaurant has maintained its reputation in the decades since.
-Le Bernardin is still a formal place, with white tablecloths, decorous service and a jackets-required policy in the main dining room.
-But a recent overhaul modernized the room with leather banquettes and a 24-foot mural of a tempestuous sea by Brooklyn artist Ran Ortner.
+Le Bernardin—the city’s original temple of haute French seafood—managed to survive the six-month shutdown of indoor dining in New York.
+One reason?
+There's been a loyal following since siblings Gilbert and Maguy Le Coze brought their Parisian eatery to Gotham in 1986, and the restaurant has maintained its reputation in the decades since.
+Le Bernardin is still a formal place with white tablecloths, decorous service and a jackets-required policy in the main dining room.
+But the serice is always relaxed-but-professional and on point—just like chef Eric Ripert's menu.

 Sure, we all love to go casual with New York pizza and burger joints, but sometimes a night at one of the city’s best fancy restaurants is in store.
 Of course, dining out is a lot different this year—especially at the city's best fine dining restaurants.
 Whether you're looking to celebrate a special occasion with at a Michelin-rated dining room or seeking romantic restaurants for your next date night, New York has elegant dining rooms for every need.

 RECOMMENDED: Full guide to the best restuarants in NYC